UM-Myeloma-Genomics/GCP_MM/guide/README.md

 * **State Risk** - Multistate risks from start of P1 up until 5 years.
 * **Treatment-Adjusted Risk** - Risk of POD and/or death at 5 years based on selected and alternative P1 treatment combinations and P2 treatments, MAINT/CONT.TREAT and HDM-ASCT.

+### For interpretation of risks
-**For interpretation of risks**, please refer to figure below, where the risks are of the query with respect to the knowledge bank scores.
+**Please refer to figure below, where the risks are of the query with respect to the knowledge bank scores.**
 <p align="center">
   <img width="720" height="300" src="./figs/risks.png">
 </p>